 Buffy‘s creator, Joss Whedon, developed the series from an original script he had written for the big screen a number of years earlier.
 The 1992 movie, starring Kristy Swanson and directed by Fran Rubel Kuzui, had disappointed Whedon by turning his edgy story with its powerful female heroine into too much of a silly comedy.
 When he was approached about creating a television series based on his original script, Whedon jumped at the chance.
 For the TV series, he went with the concept of “high school as a horror movie” and re-created his darker version of Buffy.
 The result was a blend of drama, romance, comedy, action and horror unique on network television.
 Whedon served as an executive producer throughout the show’s run and was heavily involved in its writing; he also directed a number of episodes.

-Sarah Michelle Gellar, a Daytime Emmy Award winner for her work on the soap opera All My Children, took on the lead role of Buffy Summers, the perky cheerleader who is also her generation’s Chosen One, the only person on Earth with the power to defeat vampires.
+Sarah Michelle Gellar, a Daytime Emmy Award winner for her work on the soap opera All My Children, took on the lead role of Buffy Summers, the perky high schooler who is also her generation’s Chosen One, the only person on Earth with the power to defeat vampires.
 In the Buffy universe, Sunnydale High School in Sunnydale, California, sits atop a “Hellmouth,” an entrance point for evil demons, and Buffy’s constant battling of undead ghouls served as a supernatural allegory for surviving the real-life challenges of high school and adolescence.

 Though ratings peaked during the second and third seasons, the show was consistently well reviewed by critics throughout its six-and-a-half-year run.
 As one of the edgiest offerings amid a growing WB line-up that included Dawson’s Creek, 7th Heaven and Felicity, Buffy’s success helped establish the network as a staple among teenage and young adult TV viewers.
 After 2001, Buffy moved to the WB’s competitor, United Paramount Network (UPN).
 Gellar decided not to renew her contract after the seventh season, and the show aired its final episode in May 2003.